ansys/pymechanical/doc/source/user_guide_embedding/globals.rst

 Some enum types are available when scripting inside of mechanical, such as `SelectionTypeEnum` or `LoadDefineBy`.
-Because thes number in the thousands, by default, these enums are not included in these global variables.
+Because these number in the thousands, by default, these enums are not included in these global variables.
 To include enums, set the second argument of `global_variables`` to True.